A Mighty Girl's top picks of books for children and teens about girls who love science and real-life female scientists who changed the world!

 All anyone can talk about is Velma's amazing older sisters... which means that nobody notices Velma at all.
 That is, until her first grade class takes a field trip to the butterfly conservatory, someplace her sisters have never been.
 Velma is thrilled and quickly studies up on everything she can learn about butterflies — and when a monarch takes a liking to Velma, she'll never be forgotten again.
 More importantly, though, Velma has discovered a new identity and a new passion: she loves science!
 This charming and funny story is perfect as a read-aloud.

 Zoey has made an amazing discovery: magical animals show up in her backyard when they need help — so it's up to her to help them feel better!
 This time, it's a sick baby dragon she names Marshmallow.
 With her beloved cat Sassafras by her side, Zoey will have to use the scientific method to determine enough details about her patient to find the cure.
 She'll experiment to figure out if Marshmallow is warm or cold blooded; herbivore, carnivore, or omnivore; and much more.
-This first book in a new early reader chapter book series will show kids how they can use scientific principles every day.
-Fans of this book can follow Zoey's further adventures in the sequels Monsters and Mold, Merhorses and Bubbles, and Caterflies and Ice.
+This series opener for an early reader chapter book series that combines science and fantasy will show kids how they can use scientific principles every day.
+Fans of this book can follow Zoey's further adventures in the Zoey and Sassafras series.

 Marty's third-grade class has a challenge: find ways to save the Earth!
 And Marty's sure her idea — composting leftovers from the cafeteria with the help of some hungry worms — will win the grand prize.
 But worms take a long time to work, and when they manage to escape, the whole class is mad with Marty!
 She'll have to recapture the worms, maintain her friendships, and learn a little patience if she wants to reach her goal.
 Any kid who's found that "simple" experiments are harder than they seem will appreciate Marty's frustration, as well as her pride when her lowly little worms work just as they're supposed to.

 Third grade scientist and inventor extraordinaire Ada Lace has a new challenge to take on: her neighbor's beloved Yorkie dog has been dognapped!
 Ada is sure that her homemade gadgets and her knack for scientific thinking will allow her to crack the case.
 A quirky neighborhood girl, Nina, insists on helping, but she has has her own theory about the missing dog (involving alien abduction, of all things!)
 As Ada and Nina get closer to the solution, though, they'll also discover that opposites can make for the best of friends!
-This new series from Emily Calandrelli, host of Xploration Outer Space and MIT graduate, provides a scientifically-minded detective young readers will love.
-Fans of Ada can also check out the second volume of the series, Ada Lace Sees Red.
+This series from Emily Calandrelli, host of Xploration Outer Space and MIT graduate, provides a scientifically-minded detective young readers will love.
+Fans of Ada can find more of her adventures in the Ada Lace series.

 This young mad scientist is determine to take over the world — but before she does, she'll have to perfect her methods!
 This imaginative (if a bit maniacal) girl explores areas from cloning to time travel over the course of the seven books collected in this fun box set.
 Colorful illustrations make this series a treat for young readers, and they'll giggle to see the predicaments Franny gets herself into!
 Throughout it all, they'll appreciate that it's Franny's intelligence and ingenuity that saves the day.
 For one of Franny's adventures with a robotic theme, which is included as part of this set, check out The Fran With Four Brains.